LisaFC/tw101-reading/README.md

 A good document also declares its audience, so relevant readers easily know it's for them and others can look elsewhere.
 For example:

->We've aimed this document at SREs supporting Frambus.
+>We've aimed this document at engineers supporting Frambus.

 ### Establish your key points up front

 Like newspaper articles, engineering documents should position key points at the beginning of the document.
 Scientific documents typically put conclusions at the end of the document.
 Don't do this in a technical document!
-Pretend that your fellow SREs are busy people who won't necessarily read all 76 pages of your document.
+Pretend that your fellow engineers are busy people who won't necessarily read all 76 pages of your document.
 When reviewing your documentation, ensure that page one answers all of your readers' essential questions.

 Note that professional writers focus a lot of energy on page one just to increase the odds of readers making it to page two.